Dornavineeth/open-unlearning/docs/contributing.md

 Before writing any code, we strongly advise you to search through the existing PRs or issues to make sure nobody is already working on the same thing.
 If you are unsure, it is always a good idea to open an issue to get some feedback.

-You will need basic `git` proficiency to contribute to OpenUnlearning.
-While `git` is not the easiest tool to use, it has the greatest manual.
-Type `git --help` in a shell and enjoy!
-If you prefer books, [Pro Git](https://git-scm.com/book/en/v2) is a very good reference.

 Follow the steps below to start contributing:

 1. Fork the [repository](https://github.com/huggingface/transformers) by clicking on the **[Fork](https://github.com/huggingface/transformers/fork)** button on the repository's page.
 This creates a copy of the code under your GitHub user account.